gfrn/optiplex-790-schematics/README.md

 Pins 1 and 2 are shorted together whenever the power button is pressed.

 2 and 4 are always connected, albeit with a high resistance.
+These must be the PWR LED.

 3 and 5 are always unconnected and I could not determine a purpose for them without a dedicated reset button (which the Optiplex 790 stock chassis does not have).